Judapriest/drupal-multi-site/README.md

     5. Synchronize the database of the reference instance of your project if needed.
     6. Synchronize files from the folder chewbacca "files" to its instance : `rsync -avz -e ssh ecedi@recette53:/home/www/<chewbacca url>/web/sites/default/files/ ./web/sites/default/files/`
         *`<site_name>`: ex. mtes-cigeo.71.ecedi.fr
+        If you don't have permission to crate the file do this before : `chmod u+w web/sites/default`

 ## Installation prod vs dev